Article written by Carol Schwarz, MS, RD, Extension Educator in Buffalo County.

 - 1/4 cup poppy seed dressing

-- Combine broccoli, carrots, and pineapple in a large bowl.
+- Wash hands with soap and water.
+Combine broccoli, carrots, and pineapple in a large bowl.
 Stir in chicken and dressing.
 Mix well.
 Serve immediately or cover and refrigerate.

 Suggestion: Filling may be made up to one day in advance.